You’re a content marketer who wants to beat the game of providing the most relevant content.

 Qualities of Relevant Content

+What are the qualities present in relevant content?
 Here are a few guidelines developed by experts over the years:

 - Relevancy to your audience’s needs